MechatronicBeing/resources/CONTRIBUTING.md

 # CONTRIBUTING

 ## Fork
-You can fork any repository.
+You can fork any repository of MechatronicBeing.
 New "pull requests" are subject to verification (license, format...)

 ## Adding new content, data and media